GaloisInc/ivorylang-org/pages/hardware/index.md

 ### Batteries & Charger

 Each flight platform will require appropriate batteries, and a battery charger.
-See the [air vehicle platform page][airvehicle] for more information.
+See the [flight platform pages][flightplatform] for more information.

+[flightplatform]: flightplatforms.html

 ## Optional Accessories